Electrically assisted turbocharger: Porsche

 In May 2024, the German auto manufacturer Porsche revealed a new version of the Porsche 911 GTS, which used a 3.6 L flat-six engine coupled with an electric turbocharger, dubbed the eTurbo.
 The 1.9 kWh battery generates 11 kW of electrical power, and is situated directly between the turbine wheel and the engine's compressor.
 The electric motor working with the transmission allows the turbocharger to spool up almost instantly, and boost pressure builds within a very short time while simultaneously reducing turbo lag.
 Torque, while not instant like in fully electric vehicles, is produced at a much lower RPM in comparison to the 911's gas powered models.

 Emissions produced by the eTurbo are significantly lower than the petrol models of the 911.
 In addition, power produced is significantly higher, and according to Porsche, a single electrically assisted turbocharger was sufficient.
 Moreover, the eight-speed PDK (see dual-clutch transmission) used was re-engineered to accommodate for the significant increase in torque due to the electric motor.

 Abandoned

 In the late 1990s, Turbodyne also investigated EAT designs.

 Related devices

 An electric supercharger also uses an electric motor to power the compressor, however the electric motor is the sole power source in an electric supercharger.

 A turbocharger that can divert some of the exhaust gas to produce electricity (using the vehicle's alternator) is sometimes called a hybrid turbocharger.

+Hybrid turbo can also refer to an aftermarket modification that puts upgraded internals in an existing housing.